ThBret/Fermentation-bacteria/anvio.md

 # Anvio pangenomics:
 **1.** Generate a genomes storage using **anvi-gen-genomes-storage**.
-The genomes storage is generated from the 'external_genomes.txt' file and is a needed input file for later steps.
+The genomes storage is generated from contigs databases corresponding to every genome sequence which are accessed using the 'external_genomes.txt' file.
+The genomes storage is a needed input file for later steps.
 ~~~
 anvi-gen-genomes-storage -e external_genomes.txt -o STORAGE-GENOMES.db
 ~~~